tradingstrategy-ai/ethdubai-2023-hackathon/README.md

 [See the strategy notebook bactesting results](https://github.com/tradingstrategy-ai/ethdubai-2023-hackathon/blob/master/notebook/ethdubai-hackathon.ipynb) on Github for more statistics, or run the backtest yourself using the instructions below.

-**Note** Because the straetgy performs only one rebalance per week, we cannot show any live trading within the hackathon period.
+**Note** Because the strategy performs rebalance trades ~once per week, we cannot show any live trading results within the EthDubai hackathon period.
 We did some initial [smoke testing trades using Python scripting](https://github.com/tradingstrategy-ai/ethdubai-2023-hackathon/tree/master/hackathon) to show that the live portfolio rebalance works against Sushi liquidity.

 # Architecture